How do security shutters work?

-Security shutters are available in a wide range of types, sizes, styles and security ratings; however, their main purpose is to protect a property against forced entry.
+Security shutters are available in a wide range of types, sizes, styles and security ratings.
+However, their main purpose is to protect a property against forced entry.
 How do security shutters work?

 How do shutters maximise security?

-The strength of the material is of course key to boosting protection, this in combination with appropriate locking systems provides a range of third party certified, to increasing levels of protection, to a standards LPS1175, iss7, classes SR1, SR2, SR3 and SR4.
+The strength of the material is of course key to boosting protection.
+This in combination with appropriate locking systems provides a range of third party certified levels of protection.
+These are rated to standards LPS1175, iss7, classes SR1, SR2, SR3 and SR4.
 These are based on attack time and availability of certain tools to be used in attacks.
 External appearance does not reflect the level of protection and all doors will operate similarly to standard doors.

 Single lengths of horizontal lath interlock, while the lath itself can be flat or convex faced.
-End stops are engaged on each end of the lath to lock the lath into place, forming the interlocked rolling shutter curtain.
+End stops are engaged on each end of the lath to lock the lath into place.
+This forms the interlocked rolling shutter curtain.
 Powder coat is the most common finish although the laths are galvanised and may be left without coating.
 Stainless steel laths may be provided as an option along with plastisol pre-finished materials matching existing colour schemes.

 Roller Assembly& drive assembly

-There are various locking methods available depending on the level of security you require, but this could include a side guide bullet locks to each of the sides, electrically operated slip bolts which in turn optionally fully automated into a door control system.
+There are various locking methods available depending on the level of security you require.
+This could include a side guide bullet lock to each of the sides, electrically operated slip bolts which in turn optionally fully automated into a door control system.

-The curtain is able to slide up and down seamlessly and securely thanks to the guide channels, which are ‘U’ shaped and positioned at the sides of the door.
+The curtain is able to slide up and down seamlessly and securely thanks to the guide channels.
+These are ‘U’ shaped and positioned at the sides of the door.

 CE marking ensures that each door complies to all BSEN safety standards, this marking demonstrates compliance and is a legal requirement.
 Extensive systems covering all optional operational requirements and door sizes and orientations are available.

-A canopy or box enclosure can be included to surround the components of the roller door, providing water, dust and personnel access to mechanisms.
+A canopy or box enclosure can be included to surround the components of the roller door, providing protection from water, dust and personnel access to mechanisms.

 As the oldest British manufacturer of automatic high-speed doors and shutters, we manufacture and install security shutters for a broad range of commercial and industrial requirements.
 Our range of shutters includes high speed, insulated, stainless steel, environmentally friendly, fire “Firebrand” security rated shutters “Terror Screen”.